-He was raised in a church that believed only in extemporaneous prayer.
+He was raised in a church that practiced only extemporaneous prayer.
 Spontaneous prayers were considered more spiritual than written prayers.
 But when asked to lead the pastoral prayer each Sunday in worship, he changed his mind.
 Giving careful thought and attention to corporate prayer can also be spiritual.
 Wendell Hawley (1930-) joined the staff of College Church in Wheaton, Illinois, adjacent to the campus of Wheaton College, in his senior years.
 The nine other pastors were relatively young, so the elders determined that an older, more seasoned pastor was needed to balance the staff.
-Wendell pastored churches in Eugene and Portland, Oregon as well as served as an Army Reserve chaplain for 28 years, including active duty in Vietnam.
-He was given two assignments at College Church: to visit people at home and in the hospital and to lead the pastoral prayer Sunday worship.
+Wendell pastored churches in Eugene and Portland, Oregon as well as an U.S. Army Reserve chaplain for twenty-eight years, including active duty in Vietnam.
+He was given two assignments at College Church: to visit people in their homes and hospital and lead the pastoral prayer in Sunday worship.
 He was deeply impacted by the staggering number of people he visited struggling with health challenges, financial crises, family discord, and seemingly unanswered prayer.
 As he sat with his weekly prayer, he felt their pain, heard their cries, and wrestled with their unanswered questions.
 He sought to write prayers in the spirit of the Puritans, who drew upon various Bible verses and hymn lyrics to incorporate into prayer.
 Most every Sunday, he was asked for a copy of his prayer, so he compiled them in book form, A Pastor Prays for His People.
 I’m grateful for the time and care he took in writing his prayers.
-One of the 73 prayers in his collection follows here:
+One of the seventy-three prayers in his collection follows here:

 but they do not diminish you one iota;